 This area of law engages with many issues which will affect most people during their working lives.
 A central theme of the course is the question of what is or should be the main purpose of labour law – to protect workers by correcting inequalities of bargaining power or to support flexibility and competitiveness in the labour market?
 Other questions for consideration include: Why does the law intervene to protect some categories of workers but not others?
 What rights does a worker have if he or she is dismissed?
 Does equality in the workplace always mean treating people the same or does it sometimes require that difference be accommodated?
-The substantive areas covered will vary from year to year but will typically include: the contract of employment; regulation of dismissals; collective representation and the role of trade unions; human rights in the workplace; equality (or anti-discrimination) law related to areas such as sex, ethnic origin, disability, sexual orientation, religion or belief, and age; regulation of the ‘work-life’ balance.
+The substantive areas covered will vary from year to year but will typically include: the contract of employment; regulation of dismissals; collective representation and the role of trade unions; human rights in the workplace; contentious issues in equality (or anti-discrimination) law, such as ‘affirmative’ or ‘positive’ action; equality law related to areas such as sex, race, disability, sexual orientation, religion or belief, and age; regulation of the ‘work-life’ balance.

 The course will help students both to gain a deep understanding of the framework of UK labour/employment and equality law, and also to appraise the law on its own terms, and also from other points of view.
 The objective will be for students to gain insight into the substance and the mechanisms of labour law, but also to have an understanding of how these interact with social, economic and political developments.